shreyal18ss/PowerBI_GlobalSuperstore/README.md

 -	Revenue by product category
 -	Top 5 states in terms of sales
 -	Other insights based on Key influencers, Decomposition Tree, and other visualizations

+Created an extra table "First", which flags the first order date for each Customer.